Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Introduction

 \section{Introduction}

-Let $n$ be a finite non-negative integer.
-The notion of an $E_n$-algebra was first introduced in iterated loop space theory, in the work of Boardman and Vogt \cite{bv}. $E_1$-algebra is an associative algebra, and an \emph{$E_n$-algebra} can be inductively defined as an $E_{n-1}$-algebra with an additional structure of an associative algebra commuting with the $E_{n-1}$-structure.
+Let $n$ be a non-negative integer.
+The notion of an $E_n$-algebra was first introduced in iterated loop space theory, in the work of Boardman and Vogt \cite{bv} (including the case ``$n=\infty$'', which we exclude from our consideration in this work). $E_1$-algebra is an associative algebra, and an \emph{$E_n$-algebra} can be inductively defined as an $E_{n-1}$-algebra with an additional structure of an associative algebra commuting with the $E_{n-1}$-structure.
 In other words, a structure of an $E_n$-algebra consists of $n$-fold associative structures and data for compatibility among them.

 There is an issue that the notion of an $E_n$-algebra degenerates (unless $n\le 1$) to that of a commutative algebra in a category whose higher homotopical structure is degenerate.
 Moreover, the kind of theory we aim to establish (the theory of the Koszul duality) fails in such a setting even for (the case $n=1$ of) associative algebras.
 These issues force us to work in a homotopical setting.
 In order to work in such a setting, we use the convenient language of higher category theory.
 (For the main body, note our conventions stated in Section \ref{sec:terminology-notation}, which do not apply in this introduction.)
 We just remark here that associativity of an algebra in such a setting means a data for homotopy coherent associativity (which in particular is a structure rather than a property).